-The financial statements include only the General Obligation Bond Construction Fund (Measure E) of Contra Costa Community College District (the District).
-This Fund was established to account for the receipt of proceeds of general obligation bond issuances and the expenditures of those proceeds under Measure E. These financial statements are not intended to present the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
+The financial statements include only the General Obligation Bond Construction Fund of the District used to account for Measure E projects.
+This Fund was established to account for the receipt of proceeds and expenditures of general obligation bonds issued under Measure E. These financial statements are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.